 Once you have created a workspace you can navigate to the workspace settings.

 There you will find an integrations tab.
-There are integrations for both Holaspirit and Glassfrog you can enable.
+There are integrations for Holaspirit, Glassfrog, and Peerdom you can enable.
 Enable your tool of choice and run the import as described in these help articles:

 If you know how to use an API, Nestr has a full-fledged API that will allow you to import and sync all your data.